Brandywine Hundred: In media

 Mitchell Hundred, the fictional mayor of New York City and central protagonist of Brian K. Vaughn's comic book series Ex Machina, notes that his surname was derived from Brandywine Hundred, where his ancestors originally settled.

 Education

 Brandywine School District serves Brandywine Hundred.

+New Castle County Library operates the Brandywine Hundred Library.
+It began operations in April 2003, replacing the Concord Pike Library.